 The Contract will be enforced to the fullest extent permitted under applicable law.
 If any provision of the Contract is or becomes invalid, illegal or unenforceable, the provision will be deemed modified so as best to accomplish the objectives of the original provision to the fullest extent permitted by law, and the remaining provisions of the Contract will remain in effect.
 If such modification is not possible, the provision shall be deemed deleted but that shall not affect the validity and enforceability of the rest of the Contract.

 Neither party may assign or delegate any of its rights or obligations hereunder, whether by operation of law or otherwise, without the prior written consent of the other party (not to be unreasonably withheld).
 Notwithstanding the foregoing, either party may assign the Contract in its entirety, without consent of the other party, to a corporate affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
 Customer will keep its billing and contact information current at all times by notifying Howamigoing of any changes.
 Any purported assignment in violation of this section is void.
 A party’s sole remedy for any purported assignment by the other party in breach of this section will be, at the non-assigning party’s election, termination of the Contract upon written notice to the assigning party.
 In the event of such a termination by Customer, we will refund Customer any prepaid fees covering the remainder of the term of the Contract after the effective date of termination.
 Subject to the foregoing, the Contract will bind and inure to the benefit of the parties, their respective successors and permitted assigns.

-The Contract, including these Customer Terms and all referenced pages within the Licence Agreement, if applicable, constitutes the entire agreement between the parties and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral, concerning its subject matter.
+The Contract, including these Customer Terms, constitutes the entire agreement between the parties and supersedes all prior and contemporaneous agreements, proposals or representations, written or oral, concerning its subject matter.

 Each party agrees that it shall have no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in the Contract.